milind-prajapat/Pixelate/README.md

 # Pixelate
-A project based on image processing and path finding algorithm using pybullet for simulation
+A Project Based On Image processing And A-Star Path Finding Algorithm

 This project is based on the instructions given in the following [Problem Statement](https://drive.google.com/file/d/1XZivQZIc6szvCmp2vMksxlliCC4whAkB/view?usp=sharing).